When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-The 1000w version has the better SW900 LCD display, which is mounted in the centre of the handlebars.
+The 1000w version has the better SW900 LCD, which is mounted in the centre of the handlebars.
 This display has much more functionality and will display speed, battery, power output plus trip function.

 The Cyrusher XF660 is available with either a 500w or 1000w motor.
-Both are essentially identical geared rear wheel hub motors.
-The only difference being the maximum current (amps) the motor controller can handle.
+Both are essentially identically geared rear wheel hub motors.
+The only difference is the maximum current (amps) the motor controller can handle.

 Both the 500w and 1000w versions offer plenty of power, with a quoted top speed of 23mph and 26mph respectively.
 The bike can be operated on throttle only, or used as pedal assist.
 The Cyrusher XF660 uses a standard cadenced-based pedal assist sensor, meaning as soon as the pedals start moving the motor will kick in.